-Total Credits: 3 Attorney Professional Conduct
+Total Credits: 3 including 3 Attorney Professional Conduct

 Every day brings a new report in the media and social media of harassment in the workplace.
 High profile media personalities, celebrities, politicians and CEOS have been ousted from their positions.
 But workplace harassment affects virtually every industry and profession, and employees at every level and from every demographic.